Ju Seung-jin

 In terms of his coaching history, he began to coach at U-15 Suwon Samsung Bluewings as an assistant coach.
 After two years, he took the position as a head coach at U-15 Suwon Samsung Bluewings for three years and another three years as a head coach at U-18 Suwon Samsung Bluewings.
 During the time when he was a head coach of U-18, he was appointed as a director of whole youth academy at Suwon Samsung Bluewings.
-Now, he is the current assist coach of Suwon Samsung Bluewings first team.
+He is the last manager of Hwaseong FC.

 Into coaching

 As shown above, he took his first steps into coaching with professional football youth team called "Suwon Samsung Bluewings" U-15 as a coach from 2010–2011.
 After two years with his enthusiasm into coaching, he progressed as the Head coach of U-15, leading them into the K-League Junior Champions for three years from 2012–2015.
 With these excellent results Suwon Samsung Bluewings promoted him into the Head coach of U-18 in 2016.
 No doubt that he also made amazing results, lifting U-18 three K-League Junior Champions for three years from 2016–2018.
 In 2018, he was appointed First Head of Whole Suwon Samsung Bluewings Youth Academy.